 It may not even start when you take it out the next time to ride.
 You may need to do proper carburetor cleaning to fix it.

 It really depends on your local market.
-A CRF150R in poor condition may be as cheap as $1200, but a clean bike that’s only a year old might be $4500.
+An older CRF150R in poor condition may be as cheap as $1200, but a clean bike that’s only one year old might be $4500.

 - What the current market is